 - Ensure equal opportunity and diversity in personnel matters and contracting

 - Create and maintain a work environment that fosters teamwork, individual excellence, and a high level of professionalism and efficiency.

 Key Performance Measures

-Key Performance Measures provide the Board of Directors with a summary tool for assessing the District's progress with its milestones in improving service in a cost-effective way.
+Our Board of Directors uses these measures as a summary tool for assessing the District's progress with its milestones in improving service in a cost-effective way.

 - Employee Safety: Achieve a continued downward trend in the number of calendar year recordable accidents and lost work days by reducing frequency rates for occupational injuries each year to be 10 percent less than the District’s three-year rolling average, and not to exceed the previous calendar year’s goal.

 - Customer Service: Maintain customer satisfaction ratings of “good” or “excellent” 90 percent of the time, on a satisfaction scale from poor to excellent.

 - Water Production: Manage water production cost increases at less than the rate of inflation.

 - Water Quality/Reliability: Ensure water system operations are conducted in a manner that does not result in reportable California Department of Public Health or environmental citations or violations.
 Manage system operations to reduce service interruptions.